perimetersec/resources/portfolio/Portfolio - 0xScourgedev.md

 ## About 0xScourgedev
 0xScourgedev serves as the CEO and Lead Fuzzing Specialist at Perimeter, bringing extensive experience in performing fuzzing engagements for some of the largest DeFi protocols, including [Pendle](https://www.pendle.finance), [Synthetix](https://synthetix.io) and various other protocols.

-Previously, he held the role of a technical Team Lead of over 10 developers at a successful blockchain startup.
-He also contributed to the development of smart contracts for large scale projects such as [Parallel TCG](https://parallel.life).
+Formerly an independent fuzzing specialist contracted to Guardian, and held the role of a technical Team Lead of over 10 developers at a successful blockchain startup.
+He also contributed to the development of smart contracts for large scale projects such as [Parallel TCG](https://parallel.life)

 ## Testimonials